Singapore Tamils

-Two gentlemen performing Kirtan using a Nadaswaram and a Thavil at Sri Mariamman Temple, a prominent Tamil Hindu temple in Singapore.
+Two men performing Kirtan with a Nadaswaram and a Thavil at Sri Mariamman Temple, a prominent Tamil Hindu temple in Singapore.

-Singapore Tamils who majorly came from the South Indian state of Tamil Nadu and the union territory Puducherry and some people are also from Sri Lanka.
+Singapore Tamils primarily come from the South Indian state of Tamil Nadu and the union territory Puducherry, with some originating from Sri Lanka.
 Singapore has emerged as the most preferred destination among migrants from Tamil Nadu.
 A study has revealed that 410,000 of the 2.2 million Tamil Nadu diaspora were residing in Singapore in 2015.
+Ethnic Tamils also make up the majority of both Singapore's Indian and Sri Lankan communities.